LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 4. **Header verification**: Properties that require access to the state store *before* the block has been executed are verified in this stage.
 In particular, these checks are performed *before* the state transitions implied by the modules are processed.
 5. **Assets verification**: Each module verifies the respective entry in the block assets.
 If any check fails, the block is discarded and has no further effect.
-6. **Block forwarding**: After the initial checks, the block is forwarded to a subset of peers.
+6. **Block forwarding**: After the initial checks, the full block is forwarded to a subset of peers.
-7. **Before payload execution**: Each module can process protocol logic *before* executing the transactions contained in the block payload.
+7. **Before transactions execution**: Each module can process protocol logic *before* executing the transactions contained in the block.
 8. **Transaction verification**: The transaction is verified, possibly by accessing the state store.
 If the verification fails, the transaction is invalid and the whole block is discarded.
-9. **Before transaction execution**: Each module processes protocol logic *before* the transaction is executed.
+9. **Before command execution**: Each module processes protocol logic *before* the command contained in the transaction is executed.
-10. **Transaction execution**: Commands belonging to the module (i.e. with `moduleID` property matching the module ID) are executed.
+10. **Command execution**: Commands belonging to the module (i.e. with `moduleID` property matching the module ID) are executed.
-11. **After transaction execution**: Each module can process protocol logic *after* the transaction has been executed.
+11. **After command execution**: Each module can process protocol logic *after* the command contained in the transaction has been executed.
-12. **After payload execution**: Each module can process protocol logic *after* the transactions contained in the block payload have been executed.
+12. **After transactions execution**: Each module can process protocol logic *after* the transactions contained in the block have been executed.
 13. **Result verification**: Properties that require access to the state store *after* the block has been executed are verified.
 In particular, this includes the properties that can be verified only after the state transitions implied by the block execution have been performed.
 14. **Block storage**: The block is persisted into the database.
 15. **Peers notification**: Other peers in the P2P network are notified of the new block.